flueke/mvme/doc/sphinx/source/howto.rst

 ==================================================

 This example shows how to use the rate estimation feature built into 1D histograms.

+.. warning:: Explain what RE is supposed to do and what use it has.

-An MDPP-16_SCP (called *mdpp16*) is used here but any mesytec VME module should work.
+In this example and MDPP-16_SCP is used but any mesytec VME module should work.
 The rate estimation is setup for channel 8 of the MDPP.

 .. note::